amssdias/DJANGO----Craigslist/README.md

 # DJANGO Craigslist

 This is a craigslist clone.
+I have used scraping tools for this project.

 ### To run the code:
 * Download the code